-In figure 3 we show the three segmented facial images and the final 3D model.
-The reconstruction time is about 3 seconds on a Pentium IV 3GHz.
-In particular, using the described approach we can obtain a very good depth estimation of difficult facial zones were uniform skin color and highly non-lambertian reflectance generate ambiguity in depth estimation.
+Comparison with synthetic data obtained with a 3D rendering program gave an error in the depth estimation with a standard deviation 0.6 label distance (in figure 3 is shown the teapot reconstruction used to estimate algorithm accuracy).
 The parameters K of equation (1) and λ of equation (4) are determined heuristically from a set of facial images.
 Anyway, we observed that the estimated values gives good values for every facial image analyzed.
 The parameters can be varied to gain some insight about the algorithm: for big values of λ the smoothness dominates the correlation, resulting in a map with many flat blocks of pixels, whereas little values of λ yields to an irregular depth map with many wrong discontinuities.
 In our experiment, we chose the values K = 30 and $\lambda = 5$.

-4. CONCLUSIONS
+4 CONCLUSIONS

 Fast 3D depth-map extimation from multiple calibrated images is a critical process.
 In order to perform this task we presented a reconstruction algorithm based on graph cuts theory.
 We defined an energy function whose minimum represents the solution to our problem and we implemented a technique to improve the obtained depth maps.
 The parameters were optimized for 3D face reconstruction.
 Anyway we also obtained good results with completely different categories of 3D objects.
-In figure 4 we give an example of a scene containing a dinosaur above a ship: in the second raw is possible to view the good results for a virtual viewer placed in different positions around the depth-map.
+In figure 6 we give an example of a scene containing a dinosaur above a ship: in the second raw is possible to view the good results for a virtual viewer placed in different positions around the depth-map.
+In figure 4 is also possible to see the reconstruction of a skull with a dull texture that is not acquired with standard laser-scanner due to its low reflectance in the dark regions.
+Another advantage of this approach is its computational efficiency.
+In fact, we obtain a depth-map of the analyzed scene using images of about one megapixel in less than 3 seconds using normal hardware(Pentium4 3GHz with 1GB of RAM).

-Figure 4: A depth-map from a scene: In the first raw the three acquired images; in the second raw there are three different views from 'virtual observers' of the depth-map
+Figure 4: A depth-map from a skull: In the first raw the three calibrated images acquired using a turntable and a single camera; in the second raw there are two virtual views of the generated depth-map